rpgreview/papersandpaychecks/cow-orkers.md

 In section 2.2 "The Resistentialist Environment", references to the "Brawl" skill refer to the mellee skills and all specialisations, including Brawling.

+In section 2.2 "The Resistentialist Environment", the rules for a character holding their breath should be twice their Strength score, not twice their Constitution.

 2.3 Tactical Conflict Tactical conflict is initiated when a character (PC or NPC) declares it as such.
 Other characters present may make a Perception skill check with a target number of 11 in standard situations